Fedesky25/functional-html/readme.md

-# HTML Components
+# Functional HTML

-Start using HTML with components!
-This is a small typescript package that allows you to convert html component files into standard PostHTML [Abstract Syntax Tree](https://www.wikiwand.com/en/Abstract_syntax_tree) (AST).
+Start using HTML with components and js expression!
+This is a small typescript package that allows you to convert html files into component functions that generate standard PostHTML [Abstract Syntax Tree](https://www.wikiwand.com/en/Abstract_syntax_tree) (AST), which can be postprocessed and rendered.

 ## Example